ctjong/orion/Readme.md

 #### POST /api/data/asset

-Upload a file into the file storage specified in the config.
+Upload a file into the file storage (specified in the config) and add a database entry for it.

 If the endpoint is set to be open to authenticated users only, an Authentication header containing an access token is required.
 See [Authentication](#authentication) section for more details on how to get the access token.

 Request body:
 - **file** - File to upload

-Response:
+Success response:
 The inserted asset ID

 Example: